Dismiss Modal

 Pelvic Disorders

-The pelvic organs include the vagina, cervix, uterus, bladder, urethra, small intestines and rectum.
-The pelvic organs are held in place by muscles and connective tissue in the pelvic floor.
-These muscles can weaken over time, causing the organs to sag.
+The pelvic organs consist of the vagina, cervix, uterus, bladder, urethra, small intestines, and rectum.
+These organs are supported by muscles and connective tissue within the pelvic floor.
+Over time, these muscles may weaken, resulting in the sagging of the organs.
+This can result in various gynecological and urological issues, such as:

 • Incontinence

-Childbirth and the stress of labor weaken the pelvic floor.
-Other causes include:
+The process of childbirth and the strain of labor can weaken the pelvic floor.
+Other contributing factors include:

 • Menopause